debargyadinda/YogaPoseCorrection/README.md

 This AI-powered yoga pose detection and correction tool demonstrates how AI can enhance the yoga experience by providing real-time feedback, improving posture accuracy, and preventing injuries.
 The system is user-friendly and scalable, with potential for integration into a full yoga app.
 Submission

-    Code Repository: All code is available in the GitHub repository [https://github.com/debargyadinda/YogaPoseCorrection/].
+    Code Repository: All code is available in the GitHub repository YogaPoseCorrection.
     Documentation: This README file contains the detailed explanation of the approach, model, results, and next steps.